One of the joys of having an aquarium is creating an interesting and beautiful environment for the fish that are inside.

 Fish and other aquatic creatures have a natural instinct to find hiding places.
 This makes them feel more comfortable and creates something for them to do when in the tank.

 After all, a bare aquarium is a pretty boring place.
 Having a place to explore and hide provides more things for your fish to do.

 Plus, if you have fish that feed on algae, the driftwood you find may have some on it or can be used as a place for food to gather.

-Other advantages include the natural good bacteria that driftwood contains, which helps keep your tank cleaner and healthier for the fish.
+Other advantages include the naturally good bacteria that driftwood contains, which helps keep your tank cleaner and healthier for the fish.

-Driftwood can also lower the pH value of the water, which can either be a good or bad thing.
+Driftwood can also lower the water’s pH value, which can be either good or bad.

-If you have to add chemicals to artificially lower the pH value, you may consider adding driftwood to aid in the process.
+If you have to add chemicals to lower the pH value artificially, you may consider adding driftwood to aid in the process.